Have your kids seen The Hunger Games yet? If your children are 10 or older, you surely know about this movie already.

 Is this the kind of movie you’d allow your child to see?
 Parents approach this question in different ways, and many of them have thoughtful reasons for doing so.

-I often think of a child’s mind as a battleground.
-Media industries are spending billions to get my child’s time and attention and loyalty.
-Not all media is bad, but it often isn’t the best that I want for my child.
+A child’s mind is a battleground.
+Media industries are spending billions to get our children’s time and attention and loyalty.
+Not all media is bad, but it often isn’t the best that we want for our kids.

-I don’t generally do media reviews.
-So instead, here are 3 guiding principles and then some practical tips for how to be a good dad when it comes to kids and media choices—for The Hunger Games and the next “questionable” movie, music download, TV show or video game your child begs to check out.
+Instead of doing a media review, here are 3 guiding principles and then some practical tips for how to be a good dad when it comes to kids and media choices—for The Hunger Games and the next “questionable” movie, music download, TV show or video game your child begs to check out.

 1. Be involved.
 See the movie.
 Play the video game.
 Often you can learn a lot from online resources that provide detailed reviews for parents—such as Common Sense Media and Plugged In.
 Take what you find out and measure it against the values and principles that are most important to you and your family.

 Using that information, your involvement should include a dialogue—not a monologue!—with your child.
 Extend your child respect by listening first, and give him some benefit of the doubt.

 Ask questions about what appeals to him about the movie.
 Talk about some of the themes that are prevalent, and the real-life consequences that go with them.
 For example, with The Hunger Games, you could discuss oppression and injustice, courage and bravery, responses to authority, and overcoming obstacles.
 Is the movie making a point about violence, or love, or the roles of men and women?
 What comment is it making about today’s world?
 If faith is important in your family, ask, “Where was God?”
 Or, “How could faith have made a difference for that character?”